netscaler/netscaler-k8s-ingress-controller/crd/auth/README.md

 The sample authentication policy performs the following:

--  The Citrix ADC performs the authentication mechanism specified in the provider `local-auth-provider` on the requests to the following endpoints:
+-  The Citrix ADC performs the authentication mechanism specified in the provider `local-auth-provider` on requests to the following endpoints:
       -  **orders**, **shipping**, and **GET** or **POST**
       -  **products** and **POST**
--  The Citrix ADC does not perform the authentication for the **products** and **GET** endpoints.
+-  The Citrix ADC does not perform the authentication for **products** and **GET** endpoints.
--  The Citrix ADC performs the authentication mechanism specified in the provider `jwt-auth-provider` on the requests to the **reviews** endpoint.
+-  The Citrix ADC performs the authentication mechanism specified in the `jwt-auth-provider` attribute on requests to the **reviews** endpoint.
 If the token is present in a custom header, it can be specified using the `token_in_hdr` attribute as follows:

           oauth:
             issuer: "https://sts.windows.net/tenant1/"